 The ASIST training is a two-day workshop that teaches people how to help people at risk of suicide.
-ASIST is designed for caregiving groups and includes interactive activities like discussions, simulations, and visuals.
-At the end of the training participants will learn how to:
+ASIST is designed for caregiving groups and includes interactive

 - Recognize when someone may be thinking of suicide. - Intervene with someone at risk. - List resources available to someone at risk. - Develop a safety plan. - Consider how personal and community attitudes about suicide affect someone's openness to seek help.